sambacha/rfcs/rfcs/0021-transaction-structure/0021-transaction-structure.md

 ### Lock Script

 Every cell has a lock script.
 The lock script must run when the cell is used as an input in a transaction.
 When the script only appears in the outputs, it is not required to reveal the corresponding code in `cell_deps`.
 A transaction is valid only when all the lock scripts in the inputs exit normally.
-Since the script runs on outputs, it acts as the lock to controls who can unlock and destroy the cell, as well as spend the capacity stored in the cell.
+Since the script runs on inputs, it acts as the lock to controls who can unlock and destroy the cell, as well as spend the capacity stored in the cell.

 ![](lock-script.png)